MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Compilation-Errors-When-Converting-Dynamics-NAV-2015-Database.md

 If you do not change the signature, you will get errors when you compile these objects.

 ## <a name="DOL"></a>Resolving Dynamics Online Payment Service related errors
 These errors occur because Dynamics Online Payment Service has been discontunied in [!INCLUDE[nav2017](includes/nav2017.md)].
-To resolve these errors and other issues related Dynamics Online Payment Services, replace the codunits that are listed in the table with mock codunits  that is available from the link.
+To resolve these errors and other issues related Dynamics Online Payment Services, replace the codunits that are listed in the table with mock codunits  that are available from the provided links.

 |  Codunit  |  Mock Code  |
 |-----------|-------------|